AhmetZamanis/KaggleStoreSales/ReportPart1.md

 ```

 To account for the effect of the April 2016 earthquake, we create a
 feature similar to the ones for Christmas.
-The feature peaks at April
+The value peaks at April 18th
-18th and takes a value of zero for dates outside April 17-22, 2016.
+and takes a value of zero for dates outside April 17-22, 2016.

 ``` python
 # Strength of earthquake effect on sales